 In this article, you will discover why Alpaca wool clothing is THE natural solution to many of the disadvantages found with other materials.
 After reading, you will appreciate even more the energy BellePaga puts into selecting the fibre used to make our wool clothing.

 Did you know that in addition to being sweet and cute, our Alpacas live in total freedom in the Andes?
 One of our values is to offer you the highest quality products, starting with the quality of the material used.
-We could prefer other wools, such as sheep's wool, or some of the best known cashmere wool.
+We could have prefered other wools, such as sheep's wool, or some of the best-known cashmere wool.
 However, we have chosen to present our Alpaca wool clothing because it is the animal that best represents all the values conveyed by BellePaga.
 By reading our article, you will quickly understand why Peruvian Alpaca wool clothing is so popular.

 In our Alpaca clothing collection, you will find ponchos and sweaters made of Alpaca wool for women as well as alpaca wool sweaters for men.
 Depending on the models, all our Peruvian wool sweaters are made entirely or essentially of this soft fibre.